MrBomber0x001/spring-boot-jwt-authentication/README.md

    1. Also checking if the user already existed, no need to create it
 2. need to verify if the jwt service & jwt filter are working properly or not!
 3. Will visit this implementation later!

+## Complete OAuth2

+In this implementation we somehow need a factory, to have a single endpoint responding to Oauth providers as we could've more than +20 integrations, having single endpoint is a good solution, but not on many cases!

+In this case the Spring security provide a standard way for most providers